 Coronavirus search: How is Covid-19 spreading in your locality?

-Buncrana in Co Donegal continues to have the highest 14-day incidence rate of Covid-19 in the State, running at almost four times the national average.
+The electoral area of Letterkenny in Co Donegal has the highest 14-day incidence rate of coronavirus in the State, as rates in the Border county continue to remain significantly higher than the national average.

 Search the table with this story to see how your area is coping with Covid-19.
 If you are reading this on The Irish Times app and can’t see the searchable table, go here.